Royal Naval Artillery Volunteers: Disbandment

 The RNAV struggled to find a role for its members in wartime.
 An 1889 meeting of its senior officers looked at ways of providing useful skills for its members but its proposals were rejected on difficulty and cost grounds.
 A suggestion that gunboats, partly manned by the navy, be provided to each brigade for use as training ships was rejected on cost grounds.
 A suggestion that RNAV officers be granted higher ranks was rejected by the Royal Navy due to possible difficulties if the unit were mobilised; the navy considered that executive ranks should only be granted to officers qualified to perform wartime duties.
 A proposal that the RNAV be used to man torpedo boats in wartime was rejected as the navy considered such vessels were involved in some of the most strenuous work of the fleet.
 Lilley, writing in 2012, considers that the unit was "not really wanted by the Navy".

 A committee on the future of the RNAV, chaired by Vice Admiral George Tryon, sat in 1891.
 The committee found that an efficient means of mobilising the RNAV had not been developed, despite numerous attempts, and that no war time role for its members had been found, due to their lack of experience at sea.
 It stated that if a Royal Marine Artillery reserve were to be formed then the former members of the RNAV might join that.
 (Note: The Royal Marines Forces Volunteer Reserve would not be established until 1948.)
-In the absence of a Royal Marine reserve the committee suggested that former RNAV members might joint the submarine mining units of the Volunteer Force, but doubted that many would do so.
+In the absence of a Royal Marine reserve the committee suggested that former RNAV members might join the submarine mining units of the Volunteer Force, but doubted that many would do so.
 (Note: These were army engineering units that specialised in laying defensive mines in the period before such work became the responsibility of the Royal Navy.
 For examples see :Category:Submarine mining units of the Royal Engineers) The committee found that the RNAV failed to justify its government funding and also noted that all other attempts to form a naval reserve had failed, apart from the RNR which was composed entirely of trained seamen.
 The committee's report of 7 April 1891 recommended that the RNAV be disbanded and this was put into effect in April 1892.
 Despite its short period of service and lack of a role the unit is considered a predecessor of the more successful Royal Naval Volunteer Reserve, an officer-only reserve unit founded in 1903.
 The RNVR became known as the "Wavy Navy" for its rank insignia which was similar to that of the RNAV.